Members & Parents Information Booklet

-To provide additional cover, we require to have at least one land based adult present for all Monday and Wednesday evening sessions and we ask all parents to volunteer for this duty at least once per term (this usually provides a good platform for learning more about how the club operates and generally catch up with the other parents).
+To provide additional cover, we require to have at least one land based adult present for all training sessions and we ask all parents to volunteer for this responsibility on a regular basis (this usually provides a good platform for learning more about the club and generally catch up with coaches and other parents).

-Personal information which you supply to Linlithgow Kayak Racing may be used in a number of ways by both by us and the Scottish Canoe Association, the sports governing body, to which we are affiliated.
+Personal information which you supply to LKR may be used in a number of ways by both by us and the Scottish Canoe Association (SCA), the sports governing body, to which we are affiliated.
 For details, refer to the SCA Data Protection Policy to which we adhere.

-For further information on how your information is used, how LKR maintains the secrecy of your information, and your rights to access information we hold on you, please write to: Patrick Armstrong, Club Secretary at Rosemount 8c, Friars Brae, Linlithgow, EH49 6BQ or e-mail: firstname.lastname@example.org .
+For further information on how your information is used, how LKR maintains the confidentiality of your information, and your rights to access information we hold on you, please write to the Club Secretary.

-By joining the club, and signing the membership form, you agree that we may use and disclose your information for the purposes described above.
-If you are not yet 18 the consent form should also be signed and dated by your parent or guardian.
+By joining the club, you agree that we may use and disclose your information for the purposes described above.
+If you are under 18 the form should also be signed and dated by your parent or guardian.
 Please be assured that we won’t share your details.
 If you want to be removed, just contact us.